markbenschop/debian-kubeadm/01-INSTALL_K8S.md

 # Demo steps

-# Setup a Debian 9 vm and install k8s

-## Setup a vm
-With 2 cpu's, 2gb memory and about 15Gb disk.

-## Install vm
-Install a debian 9 vm with an administrative user, e.g. username
+Install a debian 9 vm as per instuctions.

 ## Configure the vm and install k8s
 Log in to the vm with your user account.